 The makeup of an SEO team can have a direct impact on the effectiveness of an SEO campaign.
 If everyone isn’t rowing in the same direction, this can lead to confusion and conflicting goals.
 That’s why it’s important for companies to embrace a holistic approach to SEO to create a structure that reflects a coherent philosophy for their SEO team.

 While each member of a typical SEO team has valuable skills and an important role to play, they also have limitations.
 That’s why effective project management is key in order for teams to be productive.
 By creating SEO project workflows that account for everyone’s strengths and weaknesses and using guidelines for project execution, you can help ensure that everyone is working together towards common goals for business outcomes, brand awareness, and reach.

 The structure of an SEO team is most times a reflection of the company’s philosophy on SEO.
 Some organizations, mainly smaller ones, have a more traditional approach, where everyone does everything.
-But in larger companies and agencies, there are specialists for each aspect of SEO: on-page optimization, link building, technical auditing, and content creation.
+But in larger companies and agencies, there are specialists for each aspect of SEO: on-page SEO optimization, link building, technical auditing, and content creation.

 There is no golden rule for this; every company can use the structure that works best for them, depending on their philosophy and how they define success.

 A well-defined SEO team often meets on a scrum call and discusses priorities with other stakeholders.
 This can also be the place where the digital marketing or web team reports traffic, leads, and other KPIs related to content.

 These meetings allow them to discuss strategies, successes, and failures with each other to make sure that no one is working in a silo and that everyone on the team understands where the core priorities are.